 Now, to our knowledge, we’ve never been recognized at any place we’ve dined, but then the manager/owner stepped over, put two shot glasses on the table and offered us each a shot of their Cinnamon Whiskey.

 We were a little taken aback and probably blundered through accepting the generous offer.
 The manager/owner left.
 My eyes met Heather’s with an embarrassed acknowledgment that she was probably right.
 (OK…we’ve been married 25 years.
 You’d think I would have learned by now that she’s always right… Clearly, I’m not that bright.)

 “Cheers!” and we threw back the shots.
 (More about those in a bit.)

 So… the point of this little story is that we think the folks at Smoke did, in fact, know we write this silly little blog and did the smart thing and tried to make us feel welcome.
 We could be completely wrong, but it certainly felt that way.
 Kudos to them for being on the ball if that was the case, but we’ll not let that color what we have to say about our visit.

 Sidenote: If it was true (and, btw, we were not charged for the shots or the loaded fries), I am not sure of the proper etiquette on our part as reviewers other than to let you know.
 We accepted the gifts graciously, but with some uncertainty.
 As always, good or bad, remember our reviews are typically based on one visit and are simply our experiences and impressions.
 We don’t think of ourselves as experts, just a typical family who likes BBQ.
 Note also that if the good folks at Smoke knew it was us, it is possible that we may have been served a more select product than their typical customer…but maybe not.
 Who knows?
-So, while I’ll tell you exactly what we experienced, take it with a grain of salt.
+So, while I’ll tell you exactly what we experienced, take it — and all of our reviews — with a grain of salt.

 Now, on to the food: